 - Hispanics are 1.5% more likely to buy mobile apps and digital media than non-Hispanics.

-As your agency continues to develop new mobile products and services, take advantage of the lessons learned by the Government Multilingual Digital Group.
+As your agency continues to develop new mobile products and services, take advantage of the lessons learned by the Government Multilingual Community of Practice.
 The best practices and resources developed by the group can help your agency create mobile approaches that are multilingual and culturally adapted.